deniskrumko/mold/README.md

 ## Why not standard Go templates?

-Go templates, while simple and powerful, can feel unfamiliar when dealing with multiple template files to structure a web app.
+Go templates, while simple and powerful, can feel unfamiliar when dealing with multiple template files.

-Mold addresses this by providing an intuitive and conventional higher-level use of Go templates.
+Mold addresses this by providing an intuitive framework for structuring web applications with Go templates.

 ## License